mythril-forge/homebrew-spells/spells/cantrips/divine-sense.md

 **Shape:** aura

-**Radius:** 60 feet
+**Radius:** 120 feet

 **Tags:** verbal, concentration

 ---

 ## Description
 The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.
 When you cast this spell, you open your awareness to detect such forces.
-Until the end of your next turn, you sense the presence of any celestial, fiend, or undead within 60 feet of you, but not their location or identity.
-Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the **hallow** spell.
+Until the end of your next turn, you sense the presence of any *celestial*, *fiend*, or *undead* within 120 feet of you, but not their direction, identity, or location.
+Within the same radius, you also detect the presence of any place or object that  has been consecrated or desecrated, as with the [*hallow*](../level-5/hallow.md) spell.

 The spell can penetrate most barriers, but it is blocked by 3 feet of wood, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or magical silence.

 ---

 **Classes:** paladin

+**Sources:** PHB, page 82

+**Quality Assurance:** :star: personal pass